Tayruh/sadako/reference.md

 The actual use of the `{ }` label will be described in the `>>` jump token and `<<` return token descriptions.

 Whenever the script processes a line with the `{ }` label tokens, the *seen* counter for that label is increased by 1.
-This is stored in `sadako.label_seen["foo"]` (using "foo" as an example).
+This is stored in `sadako.label_seen["foo"]` (using "foo" as an example), which is abbreviated to `%.foo` in sadako script.
 This value can be used to check whether a label has been seen and how many times.

-The one caveat to this is that a choice with a label only increases the seen count if it is selected or jumped to, not when it is displayed.
+An important thing to note is that the label seen count is increased *after* the script line is processed.
+Also, a choice with a label only increases the seen count if it is selected or jumped to, not when it is displayed.
+Likewise, a condition block with a label only increases its label seen if the condition is true.

+Inline labels are not allowed on condition blocks and will be stripped during compiling.

 Because of the way that page names, label names, and variable names are handled by **Sadako**, it is recommended that you do not include spaces or periods in them.
 Use underscores, dashes, or camel-casing instead.